mahesh-sirikonda/picaso-genai-livelab/picaso-genai-oda/oda/oda.md

 ## Task 2: Provision Oracle Digital Assistant

 This task will help you to create Oracle Digital Assistant under your chosen compartment.

+NOTE: If you have already created Oracle Digital Assistant as part of Lab 2 Please skip to next step

 1. Locate Digital Assistant under AI Services